skorsu/Stats506_Project/README.md

 This is a folder for the [Stats 506](https://github.com/jbhender/Stats506_F20) Fall 2020 Midterm Group Project.

-## Proposal
+## Guide
-The general topic are we have chosen is regression splines.
-From our initial research, it seems that splines can be used as a smoothing technique for a predictor variable.
-We see potential interest in exploring splines to account for a predictor variable that has a non-linear relationship with our response variable that may change over the domain of the predictor variable.
+This guide will focus predominantly on regression splines.
+Regression splines and other spline-like techniques can be used as a smoothing technique for a predictor variable.
+Researchers interested in regression can gain from exploring splines to account for a predictor variable that has a non-linear relationship with a response variable that may change over the domain of the predictor variable.
+This guide aims to help researchers explore splines as a tool to improve their modelling abilities while staying in the field of regression.

-We will focus on piecewise step function, basis functions, and piecewise polynomial, cubic and natural spline.
+This guide focuses on piecewise step functions, basis functions, piecewise polynomials, cubic, and natural splines.

 ## Statistical Software
-In this project, we will use three statistical softwares, Python, Stata and R.
+This guide contains directions in three statistical softwares: Python, Stata and R.
 * Kyle will be using Python.
-* Erin will be taking over Stata
+* Erin will be taking over STATA
 * Suppapat will be doing R.

 ## Data